 But….I need to see way more experimentation and innovation with cognitive restructuring and behavior modification approaches on all social media and gaming platforms.
 I believe this can help determine how to induce positive conduct and deter negative conduct online.
 And figuring that out, in my opinion, holds the solution to all of this.
 Experimentation is great, and it shows the world that your company is actually TRYING unique strategies (and spending money to do so) instead of just being reactive and only putting out fires when they are sparked.
 I advise strongly that platforms make public their attempts and ideas in this realm!
 Companies, please let us all know what you’re trying to do.
 Let us know what is working and what is not working.
 And we will start to give you more of the benefit of the doubt.

 To do the above, social media companies must allocate more resources (and personnel, internal and external) towards social science solutions.
 This is how we will get a better handle on human behavior.
 Even though it’s not perfectly predictable, it still operates in patterns and regularities.
 And we need to use that to our advantage to create healthier, safer, and more constructive online communities.

 Focusing on safety in these ways may feel like an opportunity cost, but the reputational and financial benefits that can result down the road are well worth their attention and implementation.
-My Calls to Action can also fit within a Safety by Design framework that your social media or gaming company may be adopting or retrofitting (shout out to the Australian eSafety Commission for their leadership – we’re huge fans of this approach!).
+My Calls to Action can also fit within a Safety by Design framework that your social media or gaming company may be adopting or retrofitting (shout out to our friends at the Australian eSafety Commission – we’re huge fans of this approach!).

 Let me know your thoughts and if I’m missing any other Calls to Action you think are important.
 I look forward to continuing the conversation and our work in this area.